What does the treatment involve?

 This point clearly describes the difference between an upper eyelid belpharoplasty and a lower eyelid blepharoplasty.
 In the upper eyelid surgery, the fundamental part is the excess of skin, i.e. its removal.
 An accumulation of fat does not normally exist in the upper eyelids, although when it appears in the nasal area it should be removed as it stands out, cosmetically speaking.

 A change to the lower eyelids is based on an excess of fat, those well known "bags under the eyes".
 In this case, surgery focuses on managing the fat, both its extraction and relocation to areas where it is not irritating, but rather necessary.
 In the majority of cases, this surgery is approached from the inside of the eyelid, the conjunctiva, to avoid making incisions in the skin, and so as there are no visible post-surgery marks left.
-In patients with a significant excess of skin around the lower eyelid, we combine techniques without affecting the stability of the eyelid.
+In patients with a significant excess of skin around the lower eyelid, we combine techniques to tighten the skin without affecting the stability of the eyelid.

 Blepharoplasty is a cosmetic procedure with excellent results in general.
 As it is not so functional and is very cosmetic, the patient should be offered as much information as possible in advance.
 There are no magic results, but it gives obvious improvements in the aesthetic appearance, including drastic changes.
 However, in no case should they be confused with unrealistic outcomes nor should you have false expectations.